raulvazquez7/medical-bot/README.md

 *   **Recall@k:** Measures the retriever's ability to find all relevant documents.
 *   **Precision@k:** Measures how much "noise" or irrelevant information is retrieved.
 *   **F1-Score & MRR:** Provide a holistic view of the retriever's overall performance and ranking quality.

+The evaluation framework is also extensible for testing advanced retrieval strategies.
+For instance, a **re-ranking step** using the Cohere API (`rerank-v3.0`) was integrated.
+This allows for a two-stage retrieval process (a broad initial retrieval followed by a precise re-ranking) to rigorously benchmark more complex techniques against the baseline.

 ### 2. Generation Evaluation